Alberto Heredia (sculptor): Education and artistic influences

 In 1945, at the age of 21, Alberto Heredia enrolled at the National School of Ceramics.
 He was there briefly before enrolling in the workshops of the National School of Bellas Artes where he met Horacio Juarez, who became his first sculpture professor and mentor.
 There Heredia studied works by great classical artists including Michelangelo, Heredia claimed not to subscribe to the regular academic life and was subsequently expelled from the school within a year.
 Heredia continued to stay in contact with Juarez but maintained the idea that he was a self-taught artist.

 As his art evolved, some of the influences he attributed to his success included writings by the French poet Arthur Rimbaud, existentialists such as Jean-Paul Sartre and Albert Camus, and thinkers such as José Ortega y Gasset.
-He also cited influence from abstract artists like Gyula Kosice, and the avante-garde movement.
+He also cited influence from abstract artists like Gyula Kosice, and the avant-garde movement.
 He later became friends with Alberto Greco who influenced how he viewed art and life, and they would go out to perform vivo dito works together in Paris.